 Some Emotional intelligence experts believe that it won’t be possible to truly refelct AI potential until those working on AI have the spiritual and emotional intelligence of a level high enough to work with the emotonal realm effectively.

-We’ve been speaking to London based specialists EQworks and find their insights fascinating.
+We’ve been speaking to London based specialists EQworks and find their insights fascinating to build greater awareness of using software to mimic people’s emotions and thinking.
 Their Emotional Intelligence Training seems different from others we’ve experienced – I think the quality of the trainer is paramount – theirs spends every day focussing on EQ development and it shows.

 Early adopters of Affectiva’s psychological intelligence systems have actually consisted of independent video game studios and brand or advertising groups within big corporations like Unilever, Kellogg’s, Mars and CBS.